Koyagi, Nagasaki

 Kōyagi (香焼町, Kōyagi-chō) was a town located in Nishisonogi District, Nagasaki Prefecture, Japan, situated approximately 13 km south of the centre of Nagasaki City.
 The town was notable for the Mitsubishi shipyard which occupies 60% of urban areas.

-As of 2003, the town had an estimated population of 4,261 and a density of 944.79 persons per km².
-The total area was 4.51 km².
+As of 2003, the town had an estimated population of 4,261 and a density of 944.79 persons per km2.
+The total area was 4.51 km2.

 On January 4, 2005, Kōyagi, along with the towns of Iōjima, Nomozaki, Sanwa, Sotome and Takashima (all from Nishisonogi District), was merged into the expanded city of Nagasaki and no longer exists as an independent municipality.

 The main centre of population was located in the north western side from the Eri area to the Nagahama (shipyard) area.
 The centre of this is the Sato and Fukaura area where the elementary and junior high schools are located.
 Other buildings in these areas includes a small hospital, a kindergarten, the town hall and a library.
 A park and viewpoint is located in the centre of Koyagi from which fine views of Nagasaki city and the peninsular can be seen.
 Two small beaches are located in the Onoue and Tatsunokuchi areas.
 The southern Tatsunokuchi beach is famous locally for its scuba diving.

 A strong tradition of Peron dragon boat racing exists in Kōyagi and in recent years the town team has won the Nagasaki Peron Festival several times.

 History

-In 1936 Kawanami Toyosaku bought the Matsuo Shipyard in Kōyagi and transformed it into one of the largest in the Far East.
-During World War II, a P.O.W. camp, Fukuoka #2 was located in Kōyagi and the prisoners were forced to work in brutal conditions in the factories.
+In 1936 Toyosaku Kawanami bought the Matsuo Shipyard in Kōyagi and transformed it into one of the largest in the Far East.
+During World War II, a POW camp, Fukuoka #2 was located in Kōyagi and the prisoners were forced to work in brutal conditions in the factories.
 However, soon after the war was over Kawanami was forced to close the factories due to a shortage of money.